Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 🌸 The One Rule That Makes or Breaks Your Look: Right Side First!

-Getting the collar direction right is the single most important step to looking gorgeous in your yukata.
-Right side goes under, left side on top — this is the golden rule of yukata styling in Japan.
+Getting the collar direction right is the single most important step.
+Right side under, left side on top — this is the golden rule of yukata styling in Japan.

 Mio says 💬

-“Just a heads-up — wearing it the wrong way around is a major fashion no-no in Japan 💦 But don’t stress!
-Here’s my easy trick: if your right hand fits perfectly inside the collar from the front, you’re safe. 💖 Also, since we all love taking selfies, remember that your front camera mirrors the image — so always double-check with a video or a regular mirror when you’re getting dressed!”
+“Just a heads-up — wearing it the wrong way is a major fashion no-no in Japan 💦 Easy trick: if your right hand fits inside the collar from the front, you’re safe! 💖 Also, selfie cameras mirror the image, so always double-check with a regular mirror when getting dressed!”

-🎀 The Trendiest Coord Right Now: Heko Obi & Lace!
+🎀 Trendiest Coord Right Now: Heko Obi & Lace!

 Mio says 💬

-“Pairing a lace yukata with a pearl belt is SO cute right now! 🎀 And if tying an obi feels scary, the heko obi is literally a lifesaver — just scrunch it up and tie a big bow, and it instantly looks full and gorgeous.
+“Pairing a lace yukata with a pearl belt is SO cute right now! 🎀 And if tying an obi feels scary, the heko obi is a lifesaver — just scrunch it up and tie a big bow.
 Even total beginners can pull this off, I promise!”

 ✨ The Secret Weapon: Your “See-Through Prevention” Slip!

-Yukata fabric is thinner than it looks — and in sunlight or bright indoor lighting, your underwear can show right through.
-This is the #1 yukata mishap that’s totally easy to avoid!
+Yukata fabric is thinner than it looks — in sunlight, your underwear can show right through.
+Totally easy to avoid!

 Mio says 💬

-“See-through moments are way more common than people think! 😱 My go-to is a beige Uniqlo AIRISM slip or a proper wafu slip — it blocks the see-through AND absorbs sweat, so you stay cool and comfortable all day. ✨ The key is beige, not white — white can actually make it worse!”
+“See-through moments are way more common than people think! 😱 My go-to is a beige Uniqlo AIRISM slip — it blocks the see-through AND absorbs sweat, so you stay comfortable all day. ✨ Beige is key — white actually makes it worse!”

 Price Guide